Crypt212/obsidian-vault/MindMap/Physics Science/Heat Transfer.md

 - **Heat Conduction**: is the process where heat i transferred due to molecules collisions.
 - **Thermal Conductivity(k)**: is the ability of material to conduct heat.
-- When a rod has its ends
+- When a rod has its ends fixed at temperatures T_1 and T_2

 $$\begin{equation}
 \frac {\Delta Q}{\Delta t} = -kA\times\frac{T_1 - T_0}x